-- Make sure the following components are in good shape.
+Make sure the following components are in good shape.
 Any components that are worn out will make the job nearly impossible, and drive you absolutely bananas!
-We strongly recommend replacing everything with our Shifter System Overhaul Bundle, or select individual new parts from the list below:
+We strongly recommend replacing everything with our Shifter System Overhaul Bundle, or selecting the individual new parts from the list below:

 • Plastic ball on transaxle - Shifter Fix Kit

 • Aluminum sleeve over plastic ball - Selector Lever Elbow

 • Plastic bushings on front shaft ears at shift box - Shifter Tab Repair Kit

 • Pivot assembly at the base of shift lever - Front Gear Shifter Repair Kit

 Make sure transaxle is in NEUTRAL.